Fast of Esther: Laws and customs

-The first mention of the Fast of Esther is as a minhag that is referenced in the Geonic period.
-A 2010 study examines the origin of the fast and the reason for its arising in the Gaonic period.

 The fast is observed on the 13th day of the Hebrew month of Adar (when the year has two Adars, it is observed only in the second Adar).
 If the date of the Fast of Esther falls on Shabbat, the fast is instead observed on the preceding Thursday.
 As the Fast of Esther is not one of the four public fasts ordained in the Tanakh, the laws concerning its observance are more lenient: pregnant people, nursing people, and those with illnesses precluding fasting are not required to observe it.